dersam/staples/README.md

 On smaller terminals, it looks like there's not that much space with the right hand side, but it will automatically disappear if you start to run into it while typing.

-Like `bureau`, the git status is displayed on the left hand side, although the colors and icons were tweaked slightly.
+Like `bureau`, the git status is displayed on the right hand side, although the colors and icons were tweaked slightly.

 It's called Staples because `Bureau en Gros` is the name of Staples (the office supply store) in Québec, and I like lame wordplay.